 Access to the site is via a private driveway off Wilder Ridge Road, approximately two miles south of the intersection of Mattole Road and Wilder Ridge Road, in the Honeydew area.
 Per the review referral from Humboldt County Department of Public Works (DPW), the entire road segment is developed to the equivalent of a road category 4 standard, and thus is adequate for the proposed use without further review.
-Nonetheless, DPW recommends standard conditions pertaining to fences and encroachments (Condition 15), driveways (Condition 16), and private road intersections (Condition 17).
+Nonetheless, DPW recommends standard conditions pertaining to private road intersections (Condition 14 and 15).